ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-01-30-pico8-offset.md

     wrote about the basics of movement: walk direction, smoother transitions, and button buffering.
 ---

-> Picollino is a series of short notes that walks through a specific aspect of
-> game development in Pico-8.
-I wrote Picollino for myself but maybe someone
-> out there will find this useful!

 Today, I'm learning about *movement* in Pico-8 and other *optimizations to improve game feel*.
 This includes the following: